gregory-ledenev/Vert.x-EasyRouting/README.md

 scenarios.
 For example, to save uploaded files to the file system and then return a redirect response, your upload handling method can return: `Result.saveFiles("files", fileUploads, "redirect:/")`.

-If you need custom processing, possibly involving direct access to context - you can create a {@code Result} with a handler and return it.
+If you need custom processing, possibly involving direct access to context - you can create a {@code Result} 3 a handler and return it.

 ```java